arunkdorai/git-practice/README.md

 # git-practice
-This is my repo for learning git.
+This is my repo for learning Git.